raspiblitz/raspiblitz/README.md

 After install, you will see a new `SPECTER` option in the SSH main menu - it will give you all the information you need to start using it.

+As an alternative to runninf Specter on directly on the RaspiBlitz, there is a Specter Desktop version that runs on your laptop.
+Here is a [guide to connect the specter laptop app] (https://d11n.net/connect-specter-desktor-with-raspiblitz.html) to your RaspiBlitz Bitcoin fullnode.

 ##### Mempool Explorer

 ![MEMPOOL](pictures/mempool.png)